 As a nursing mom, it’s important for you or your baby to supplement with enough vitamin D each day to meet your baby’s needs.

-The American Academy of Pediatrics recommends giving breastfed babies 400 IU of infant vitamin D drops each day.
-One problem with this recommendation is that for many moms, giving vitamin D drops is difficult.
+The American Academy of Pediatrics (AAP) recommends giving breastfed babies 400 IU (10 mcg) of infant vitamin D drops each day.
+For many moms, giving vitamin D drops is difficult.
 Most babies do not like the taste of the drops and refuse them by mouth, and some babies still do not like that taste even when mixed into a bottle of breast milk.
-Also, these drops are not independently tested for content accuracy and purity.
+Additionally, these drops may not be independently tested for content accuracy and purity.